SumoLogic/sumologic-documentation/docs/search/get-started-with-search/how-to-use-search-page/field-browser/show-hide-fields-in-field-browser.md

 # Show and Hide Fields in the Field Browser

 You can change the fields displayed in your search results in the Field Browser.
-Displayed fields are shown in the **Display Fields** section and are checked, while hidden fields are in the **Hidden Fields** section and do not have a checkmark.
+Displayed fields are shown in the **Display Fields** section and are checked, while hidden fields are in the **Hidden Fields** section and don't have a checkmark.

 ![Displayed vs Hidden fields.png](/img/search/get-started-search/how-to-use-search-page/displayed-hidden-fields.png)